plinck/GifTastic/README.md

 ### Notes

 * I am not spending a lot of time on bonus for this assignment since I dont find it as compelling as getting moving on firebase and the next sections.
-The assignment is just not interesting to me.
+The assignment is just not that interesting.

 - - -